berinaniesh/bible-web-old/README.md

 # Bible Web

+**Bible Web is rewritten and can be found [here](https://github.com/berinaniesh/bible-web).
+This repository will no longer be updated.**

 This is the frontend for [bible-api](https://github.com/berinaniesh/bible-api) and is available [here](https://bible.berinaniesh.xyz) and [here](https://thebible.pp.ua).

 No promises are made for the reliability, availability, quality or correctness of the API or the web frontend.